hbiom/DataViz_CT_CCR/README.md

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/tumor_all.png?raw=true)

-bleoinzovf ozvnoenvonvoi ionor bnbzn non
+Now we can combine all graphs into a publication-like figure :

 ![alt text](https://github.com/hbiom/DataViz_CT_CCR//blob/main/img/bilan.png?raw=true)

+**Figure 1:** Proportion of number of slices by patient (**A**) and total distribution of slices containing tumors or not from 126 patients with colorectal cancer.
+Exemple of slices of tumors delimitated by bounding boxes on one patient (**B**).
+Focus on the slice with the largest tumor (**C**) on patient represented in B.

+###Final note

-There is much more we can do to visualize medical images not covered here like 3D reconstitution and image preprocessing, as well as the development of advanced techniques and amazing library.
+There is much more we can do to visualize medical images not covered here like 3D reconstitution and image preprocessing, as well as the development of advanced techniques with amazing library.

-Still, visualization of the dataset a good start before implementing complex machine learning solutions.
+Still, basic visualization of the dataset is a good start before implementing complex machine learning solutions.

-Thanks for reading!
+Thanks for reading !

 Feeback and error signaling are welcome and will be appreciated.